Mosmoove/skin-cancer-detection-ML/README.md

 # Project Overview

 Skin cancer is among the most common forms of cancer globally.
-By utilizing deep learning techniques, particularly CNN, this project aims to automate and improve the detection accuracy of inital skin cancer.
+By utilizing deep learning techniques, particularly CNN, this project aims to automate and improve the detection accuracy of skin cancer.
 The model was trained on large public image datasets from the HAM10000 dataset.
 Among those images are believed to be a mix of benign and malignant images.

 # Tools & Technologies
 - Tensorflow